jaycewhite/Elite-Add-On-Helper/README.md

 Dont forget to save preferences with the File - Save Prefs option!

 To DO:
-*Increase the amount of addons supported
+ Markup : * Increase the amount of addons supported

 *Add support for websites (Miner Tools, Spansh, Inara etc)